 Its really important to get the correct vaccinations before you travel, simply to protect yourself from disease.
 Its really as simple as that.
 Be sure to consult with a travel clinic/your local doctor before you go, as some vaccinations require more than one shot so will have to be done weeks in advance.
 I would recommend checking at least three months in advance.

 As part of this, you will normally be asked if you want rabies vaccinations.
 I know it costs money but you absolutely should get them.
 If you get exposed to rabies having had these will give you longer to get to hospital.
-Obviously you must go as soon as you can after you’ve been potentially exposed, but if your in a remote area that extra time is vital.
+Obviously you must go as soon as you can after you’ve been potentially exposed, but if you are in a remote area that extra time is vital.
 It also means you will require fewer additional vaccinations if bitten

 Personally I have been chased by dogs twice in Southeast Asia, one of these times was a narrow escape.
 So whilst obviously you want to avoid being bitten in the first place, at least if you have a shot it gives you that additional time.
 I actually met someone travelling who had been bitten by a dog, and was having to get treatments.
 So it can happen!
 Monkeys are of course a risk too, as I talked about earlier they will often try to steal from you.
 If you try to battle with a monkey they will likely try and bite you, so bear that in mind!